3 Enterprise Automation Examples: Achieving End-to-End Efficiency

 HR automation example

-The US Department of Labor estimates the cost of a bad hire to be 30% of the employee’s first year of wages.
-Add to that the estimated cost of employee onboarding (according to leading recruiters) being $240,000, and that a heck of a lot of money to waste on bad hires or ineffective onboarding.
+The US Department of Labor estimates the cost of a bad hire to be 30% of that employee’s first-year wages.
+Add the estimated cost of employee onboarding on top, and that is a heck of a lot of money to waste on bad hires or ineffective onboarding.
+Beyond that, bad recruitment practices, and therefore bad hires, disrupt your existing team and make them less efficient, doubling the overall cost in terms of productivity.
+That is why the hiring process is the next of our automation examples.

 Traditional hiring process